PurnaChandar26/Data-Science-Notes/README.md

 - Gain insights into quantiles and box plots, valuable tools for visualizing data distribution and identifying outliers.

-### Data Scientist Notes

-1\. **Detailed Info about Data Visualization**

-- Learn about the art of data visualization, including the use of various charts and graphs to represent data effectively.

-2\. **Exploratory Data Analysis (EDA)**

-- Understand the importance of EDA in uncovering hidden patterns, trends, and anomalies within data.

-3\. **Machine Learning Algorithms**

-- Explore various machine learning algorithms, their applications, and their strengths and weaknesses.

-4\. **Underfitting and Overfitting**

-- Learn about the concepts of underfitting and overfitting in machine learning and how to address them.

-5\. **Datafication and Big Data**

-- Discover the process of datafication, turning real-world events and objects into data, and understand the challenges and opportunities of big data.

-6\. **Hypothesis Testing**

-- Learn about hypothesis testing, a critical statistical technique for making data-driven decisions.

-7\. **Clustering**

-- Explore clustering algorithms, which group similar data points together, and their applications in data analysis.

-8\. **Data Cleaning and Preprocessing**

-- Understand the significance of data cleaning and preprocessing in ensuring data quality and preparing data for analysis.

-9\. **Student's T-Test**

-- Dive into the Student's t-test, a statistical test used to compare the means of two groups of data.

-10\. **Types of Statistics and Probability**

-- Explore different types of statistics and the fundamental concepts of probability.

-11\. **Singular Value Decomposition (SVD) and Principal Component Analysis (PCA)**

-- Learn about dimensionality reduction techniques such as SVD and PCA, used to simplify complex datasets.

 We hope you find these handwritten notes invaluable in your journey through data science.
 Feel free to download, study, and use them to expand your knowledge and skills.
 If you have any questions, suggestions, or contributions, please don't hesitate to reach out.